 The actual risk limits for asset/liability management of the trading account, such as the value-at-risk (VaR) method, are approved by the Executive Committee based on "Trading Business Risk Management Policy and Procedure".
-The Market Business Management Committee meets semi-monthly to review reports from the Market Risk Management Division and front office.
+The Market Business Management Committee meets monthly to review reports from the Market Risk Management Division and front office.
 The Market Risk Management Division is responsible for timely recognition, monitoring and reporting of market risk in both the Group's trading and banking accounts.
 In addition to reporting risk information to management, administrative divisions and front office units, the Market Risk Management Division carries out regular risk analyses and makes recommendations.
-Market risk of the balance sheet involved in the ordinary banking business operation is managed by the Markets Sub-Group.
+Market risk of the balance sheet involved in the ordinary banking business operation is managed by the Treasury Sub-Group, and market risk involved in the trading transactions is managed by the Markets Sub-Group.